commercetools/commercetools-serverless-examples/packages/example-completeness/README.md

       "type": {
         "name": "ltext"
       },
-      "attributeConstraint": "SameForAll",
+      "attributeConstraint": "None",
       "isSearchable": false,
     }
 ```

 ## Usage

-1. Define an incomplete product (completeness = 0%) by pasting the JSON of a commercetools product into `./config/incompleteProduct.json`
+1. Define an incomplete product (completeness = 0%) by pasting the JSON of a commercetools product into `./config/incompleteProduct.json`.
 2. Define a complete product (completeness = 100%) by pasting the JSON of a commercetools product into `./config/completeProduct.json`
 3. If necessary, define the level of detail that your product requires and the algorithms that are used to compare products properties by adding schemas to `./src/schemas.js` and write your custom normalizers.
 More details can be found in the _schemas-section_.
 4. Build your code and deploy it as a Google Cloud Function to Google Cloud.